OctopusDeploy/blog/blog/2021-11/export-metrics-from-windows-kubernetes-nodes-in-aks/index.md

 At Octopus, we use Azure Kubernetes Service ([AKS](https://azure.microsoft.com/en-au/services/kubernetes-service/)) to manage a [Kubernetes](https://kubernetes.io) cluster that we use for a range of internal tools, as well as build and test workloads.

-To efficiently use this resource, we need to monitor how much it's being used, along a number of dimensions – CPU, memory, disk, network bandwidth, and more.
+To efficiently use this resource, we need to monitor how much it's being used along with several dimensions – CPU, memory, disk, network bandwidth, and more.

-For Linux [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) we use [Sumologic's solution for metric gathering from Kubernetes](https://github.com/SumoLogic/sumologic-kubernetes-collection), but it doesn't currently support gathering metrics from Windows.
+For Linux [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/), we use [Sumologic's solution for metric gathering from Kubernetes](https://github.com/SumoLogic/sumologic-kubernetes-collection), but it doesn't currently support gathering metrics from Windows.
 We use Windows nodes in our cluster, so we need a way to monitor them too.

 In this post, I walk you through our solution.
 If you also need Windows node metrics, I hope you can use this post to find a solution that works for you.